 Designed to drop the long-standing conflict between system administrators and software developers, the DevOps approach creates a favorable environment for the effective implementation of IT methodologies.
 The best practices of DevOps include test automation, continuous delivery, and a fast test-and-learn approach.

-While DevOps is associated with software development, using it for infrastructure management is equally effective.
-The DevOps teams leverage advanced automation techniques, such as:
+Though DevOps is commonly associated with software development, its use for infrastructure management is equally effective.
+DevOps teams leverage advanced automation techniques, such as:

 - IaC (Infrastructure as a Code)